jinlee487/jinlee487.github.io/_posts/2021-05-16-google-adsense.md

 JayLeeCodes was approved for google Adsense on the first try!

-Now I will be able to ad adds to this blog.
+Now I will be able to add ads to this blog.